Undesirable Biases in NLP: Addressing Challenges of Measurement: From Theory to Practice: Designing Good Bias Measures

-In the following, we discuss questions and considerations informed by psychometrics, as they apply to three different phases of the bias measure development cycle: \textit{(I) the preparatory phase before designing the measure,} \textit{(II) the evaluation phase of reliability and construct validity}, and \textit{(III) the post-development phase in which results and limitations are communicated.} Our list of questions is not intended to be exhaustive; it just provides some examples for the types of issues researchers should consider when developing such a measure.
+How do we put the lesson from psychometrics into practice when designing bias measures?
+In the following, we present questions and considerations informed by psychometrics, as they apply to three different phases of the bias measure development cycle: (i) \textit{the preparatory phase} before designing the measure, (ii) \textit{the development phase}, where the reliability and construct validity is evaluated, and (iii) \textit{the post-development phase} in which results and limitations are communicated.
+Our list of questions is not intended to be exhaustive (nor do all have to be answered necessarily); it just provides some examples for the types of issues researchers should consider when developing such a measure, and should help with making some of their assumptions explicit.
 In that, it should be seen as complementing other guidelines from the literature \shortcite<e.g.,>{blodgett_language_2020,blodgett_stereotyping_2021,dev_measures_2022,talat_you_2022}.

-\subsubsection{(I) Preparation phase: Understanding the task and sociotechnical context}
+When considering these questions, keep in mind two things: Firstly, not all of these questions will readily apply to every bias measurement application.
+Secondly, it is fine to provide answers with low confidence or conviction.
+More transparency (also if it comes in the form of ``The choice felt unimportant to me, so I picked the easier option'') is always welcome.

-\begin{itemize} \item What are relevant technical details about the model (e.g., is it an autoregressive or masked LM)?
-What do we know about the training data?
-Which (downstream) tasks are being considered for this model? \item What are the relevant forms of bias to measure?
-For what language(s) and cultural context(s) do we need to apply the measures?
-To what extent can we reuse existing measures designed for other bias types (e.g., US-centric binary gender bias)?
-What can we learn about the bias from the social-scientific literature, stakeholders, and potential end-users? \item Given this information, how can the bias be operationalized, while avoiding pitfalls known in the literature?
-How can these decisions and assumptions (as well as the decision-making process) be documented to enable later transparency? \end{itemize}
+\subsection{(i) Preparation Phase: Understanding the Task and Sociotechnical Context}